smedstadc/dotfiles/README.md

 # .dotfiles
-I heard the cool kids were putting their dotfiles on Github.
+I heard the cool kids were putting their dotfiles on GitHub.

 0. clone into to ~/.dotfiles
 0. run `setup` to create symlinks (or `setup --force` to clobber existing stuff)